 At check-in you will receive your race packet, your shirt and your goodie bag.
 We have two opportunities to do this:

-Friday, May 17th from 5-8pm in PAC room 211 (at this time we will have folks available to walk you through the race and transition area) and Saturday, May 18th from 7-8:15am at race site.
+Friday, May 16th from 5-8pm in PAC room 211 (at this time we will have folks available to walk you through the race and transition area) and Saturday, May 17th from Noon to 1:15pm at race site.

-All participants must report to the pool viewing area by 8:30am for a pre-race meeting and to wait for your wave to be called.
+All participants must report to the patio outside of PAC 211 (registration) by 1:30pm for a pre-race meeting and to wait for your wave to be called.
 The race cap must be worn during the entire swim.
 Fins and flotation devices are not allowed.

 Will be set up like a time trial triathlon swim: all lane lines will be in pool.
 Participants will enter one at a time in a several second interval, then follow a ‘serpentine’ pattern based on their distance.
 Participants may hang onto side of pool to rest, but may not motivate along the wall and move forward.
 The pool will be fully staffed with trained lifeguards and volunteers.
 Spectators will be cordoned off to a bleacher viewing area.